deepa3006/hack-day-ikea-twitter/README.md

 ![image](https://user-images.githubusercontent.com/30334967/204101587-428e3689-3b74-47a9-883a-3e8c5ab06468.png)

-Here is a cloud function that can hit twitter API and collect the tweets related to IKEA and save in a big query database.
+Here is a cloud function that can hit twitter API and collect the tweets related to IKEA and save in a Biggqery.
 To deploy just change the associated WIF and service account and run the workflow

 # To-Do